jhanOrtegon/landing-page-ttn/README.md

 2. Install dependencies with `npm install` or `pnpm install`
 3. Start the development server with `npm run dev` or `pnpm dev`
 4. Visit `http://localhost:4321` to see your site

+## 🏢 About TTN Company

+This project was developed and customized for **TTN Company**, a forward-thinking technology firm focused on delivering innovative SaaS solutions.
+The landing page built with this template serves as an engaging, modern interface to showcase TTN's mission, services, and values.

+The custom Hero section, animation system, and responsive design are tailored specifically to meet TTN's branding and performance needs.

 ## 📝 License